basho/basho_docs/content/riak/kv/2.1.3/configuring/search.md

 Riak Search runs one Solr process per node to manage its indexing and search functionality.
-While the underlying project, Yokozuna, manages index distribution, node coverage for queries, [[active anti-entropy (AAE)|Search Details#Active-Anti-Entroy-AAE-]], and JVM process management, you should provide plenty of RAM and diskspace for running both Riak and the JVM running Solr.
+While the underlying project, Yokozuna, manages index distribution, node coverage for queries, active anti-entropy (AAE), and JVM process management, you should provide plenty of RAM and diskspace for running both Riak and the JVM running Solr.
 We recommend a minimum of 6GB of RAM per node.

-Concerning ports, be sure to take the necessary [[security|Security and Firewalls]] precautions to prevent exposing the extra Solr and JMX ports to the outside world.
+Concerning ports, be sure to take the necessary [security][security index] precautions to prevent exposing the extra Solr and JMX ports to the outside world.

 ## Solr for Operators